 Why are Albertans lashing out?
 It is estimated that Canada takes a 20 to 30 dollar per barrel haircut by not having access to world markets, and having our oil landlocked.

-Some have even pointed out that the Americans – who are aggressively competing in global markets with a booming shale oil and LNG industry – will be quietly thrilled to see Canadians attacking each other.
-Others go as far as to suggest — with good evidence to back it up — that this was what the U.S.A. wanted all along.
+Some have even pointed out that the Americans, who are aggressively competing in global markets with a booming shale oil and liquefied natural gas industry, will be quietly thrilled to see Canadians attacking each other.
+Others go as far as to suggest — with good evidence to back it up — that this was what the United States wanted all along.